Nebukam/PCGExtendedToolkit/_sources/doc-misc/debug/misc-draw-attributes.md

 |:-------------|:------------------|
 | As an offset           | If enabled, the incoming vector will be used as an offset from the current point location. |

-> Note: this is a legacy tool for drawing edges, if using graphs, use {% include lk id='Draw Edges' %} instead.
+> Note: this is a legacy tool for drawing edges, if using clusters, use {% include lk id='Draw Edges' %} instead.
 {: .comment }

 ---